01 of 07

 Cut the Soap Sooner Rather Than Later

-The salt soap will start to harden almost immediately!
-If you're using a log mold, you'll want to cut the soap as very soon as possible.
-Cut it as soon as it's firm enough.
+The salt soap will start to harden almost immediately.
+If you're using a log mold, you'll want to cut the soap as soon as possible or as soon as its firm enough.
 The soap will still be warm even as it's going through the saponification process.
-If you wait too long, the soap will be super hard and really hard to cut and result in crumbly bars.Continue to 6 of 6 below.
+If you wait too long, the soap will be super hard, difficult to cut, and will result in crumbly bars.Continue to 6 of 7 below.

 Using Divider Molds or Single Cavity Molds

 Another option for salt soap bars is divided slab molds or even single cavity molds where each mold holds one bar of soap.
 With the slab divider mold, be sure to line the bottom of the mold with freezer paper, otherwise you'll have a very hard time getting the bars separated from the bottom of the mold.
 With single cavity molds, you don't have to rush.
 Let the bars set and cool overnight.
 They should pop right out of the molds quite easily.Continue to 7 of 7 below.